gbouvignies/ChemEx/docs/source/start.rst

 `Intel® Distribution for Python <https://software.intel.com/en-us/distribution-for-python>`_.

 .. attention::
-   Due to the highly extensive numerical calculation feature during the fitting process, the performance of ChemEx highly depends on the efficiency of numerical calculation modules.
+   Due to the extensive numerical calculations during the fitting process, the performance of ChemEx highly depends on the efficiency of numerical calculation modules.
 It is highly recommended to install `SciPy`_/`NumPy`_ modules compiled with Intel® Math Kernel Library (Intel® MKL), which can be obtained from `Anaconda`_ or `Intel® Distribution for Python`_.
 The `SciPy`_/`NumPy`_ modules installed with :command:`pip` are usually not optimized and may show much lower performance in many cases.

 Installation